-In addition to your web application itself, the New Relic Ruby agent (version 3.6.0 and higher) can instrument your Sidekiq jobs.
+In addition to your web application itself, the New Relic Ruby agent (versions 3.6.0 or higher) can instrument your Sidekiq jobs.
 The

 perform method on all Sidekiq workers will be instrumented and appear on your background processes dashboard.

 Starting with Ruby agent version 3.6.9, you can optionally configure the Ruby agent to capture Sidekiq job arguments in transaction traces and traced errors.
 This can be especially useful in attempting to reproduce failed jobs.